graphql-rust/juniper/book/src/serve/index.md

 ## Web server frameworks

-Though, [`juniper`] crate itself doesn't provide a built-in [HTTP] server, the surrounding ecosystem does.
+Though the [`juniper`] crate doesn't provide a built-in [HTTP] server, the surrounding ecosystem does.

 ### Officially supported